LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Meets expectations if all of the following are true:
-* Any new comments have been added to the `js/script.js` file.
+* Code comments have been added explaining how the functions work.
-* No uncaught errors appear in the Chrome DevTools console while using the Pagination app in Chrome.
+* No uncaught errors appear in the Chrome DevTools console.
 ```

 ##### Meets Expectations Template

 ```
-No errors in the console, and your code comments help demonstrate at a glance how your code works and what it does.
+Your code comments demonstrate at a glance how your code works and what it does.
 Your fellow developers and your future self will thank you for making a habit of adding smart code comments to your projects.

+You have also done a nice job of making sure there aren't any unhandled errors in your app.

 Keep up the great work!
 ```

 #### Exceeds Expectations